oddbird/oddleventy/content/blog/2023/fastapi-path-operations-for-django-developers.md

 shines.
 However, I would argue that the verbosity is worth it for the benefits listed above, and by also nudging developers to be explicit in the input and output types of each individual endpoint, instead of relying on the hooks provided by DRF to serialize and deserialize data in different ways.
+You might even say we have traded one set of "batteries" for another.

 FastAPI itself doesn't have concepts of models or serializers.
 Instead, it relies on [Pydantic] models to validate data.
 These models are not meant to be